DevExpress-Examples/mvc-dashboard-custom-storage/Readme.md

 IEditableDashboardStorage inherits the IDashboardStorage interface and contains one additional method that allows adding new dashboards to the storage.
 **string AddDashboard(XDocument dashboard, string dashboardName)** - takes a dashboard definition with its caption, saves it to the data storage, and returns the ID of a new saved dashboard.

 Additionally, this example contains an SQL file ([SavedDashboards.sql](./CS/MVCDashboardDesigner/SavedDashboards.sql)), which can be used to recreate a database used in this example on your side.
-Do no forget to update the connection string in the <strong>Web.config</strong> file to make it valid in your environment.
+Do no forget to update the connection string in the **Web.config** file to make it valid in your environment.

 ## Documentation